AliExpress and Alibaba are especially popular resources for dropshippers, but AliExpress also has a pretty big affiliate program.

 These outfits can be pretty pricey.

 A lot of times, though, I think people searching for cosplay terms are looking for images, not shopping for costume materials.

 So it makes sense to run ads on cosplay content- I do a mixture nowadays, combining ads and affiliate links.

 AliExpress Affiliate VS Amazon Affiliate

-In general, AliExpress isn’t anywhere close to being a better alternative to Amazon, but they will have a lot of products Amazon doesn’t have.
+In general, AliExpress isn’t anywhere close to being a better alternative to Amazon or, but they will have a lot of products Amazon doesn’t have.

-Plus, there’s going to be longer shipping time because a lot of the products are arriving from outside the United States.
+Plus, there’s going to be longer shipping times because a lot of the products are arriving from outside the United States.

 Sure, you might see higher commission rates across the board for AliExpress, but Amazon is going to convert 100x better.

 While promoting AliExpress as an affiliate could potentially be lucrative, you could earn higher margins doing dropshipping.